corpus is a multi screen and camera environment, which augments physical action with cinematic content.

 stage your city

-STAGE YOUR CITY by European Theater Lab (ETL) - opening installation
+STAGE YOUR CITY by European Theater Lab (ETL) - AR installation (scene 1)

 forest3 concerns spatialized representation in a performative setting and modes of “staging information” mediated by computational technologies.
 New research project at Arizona State University / School of Arts, Media and Engineering - located at iStage / Matthews Center, Tempe (AZ) USA.